 If we simply eat many unprocessed coloured foods on a daily basis we are well on our way to a life without medication.
 The good wife and I, in our mid seventies take virtually no drugs at all.

-I wish I had room in my 10 top anti-inflammatory foods for the tomato; every male should some every day for the prostate gland.
+I wish I had room in my 10 top anti-inflammatory foods for the tomato; every male should have some every day for the prostate gland.
 Nuts and more seeds should be there too.

 Folk living in the five Blue Zone countries of the world apply these principles daily to their food; a zestful, busy ninety is the norm and ten times as many live to one hundred.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.